-Staff and students at each site elect representatives from whom the Head Boy, Head Girl and student leaders are chosen.
+Staff and students at each site elect representatives from whom the Senate and Congress Leaders are chosen.
 These committees have become essential to the successful leadership of both the Sixth Form and the two schools; their members gain invaluable understanding of management and provide a welcome influence at school events.